 He returned to Chesapeake in 1992, where he started his twenty-five-year career in education as a 5th-grade teacher at Crestwood Intermediate School, where he once attended as an elementary student.
 He later served in various roles throughout the division to include Instructional Technology Specialist, Summer School Coordinator for the Chesapeake Career Center (formerly known as the Center for Science and Technology), Assistant Principal at both Hickory Middle School and E. W. Chittum Elementary School, Principal at G. A. Treakle Elementary School, and Director of Assessment and Accountability.

 Dr. Cotton served for more than six years as the Associate Superintendent for Educational Leadership and Assessment for Virginia Beach City Public Schools before being appointed as the Superintendent for Henry County Public Schools in 2012.
-He served Henry County for over six years, and was recently named the 2019 Virginia State Superintendent of the Year by the Virginia Association of School Superintendents.
+He served Henry County for over six years, and was named the 2019 Virginia State Superintendent of the Year by the Virginia Association of School Superintendents.
+Recently, Dr. Cotton was awarded the 2022 Communication Technology Award for Superintendents by the National School Public Relations Association (NSPRA).

 Dr. Cotton has a strong background in strategic planning and curriculum and instruction.
 As Superintendent of Henry County Public Schools, he facilitated revisions to the strategic plan guiding their division.
 As a result, Henry County Public Schools continues to experience success.